 We will deem provision of personal information as consent to our use and disclosure of your personal information for the purposes of direct marketing which may include providing you with information about events, products or services which may be of interest to you.

-If you do not want us to use your personal information for direct marketing purposes, you may elect not to receive direct marketing at the time of providing your personal information, by unsubscribing, opting out or getting in touch with the Union.
+If you do not want us to use your personal information for direct marketing purposes, or do not wish for any third party to use your personal information for a direct marketing purpose, you may elect not to receive direct marketing at the time of providing your personal information, by unsubscribing, opting out or getting in touch with the Union.

 Can I Unsubscribe or opt out of Direct Marketing?